MedMaxLab/selfEEG/docs/selfeeg.ssl.rst

 It is divided in two submodules:

-- **Base**: a submodule that include the basic objects and functions for both the pretraining and fine-tuning process.
+- **base**: a submodule that include the basic objects and functions for both the pretraining and fine-tuning process.
-- **Compose**: a collection of contrastive learning algorithms.
+- **contrastive**: a collection of contrastive learning algorithms.
+- **predictive**: a collection of predictive pretraining algorithms.
+- **generative**: a collection of generative pretraining algorithms.

 ssl.base module
 ===================